Christmas Plants That Your Cat MUST Stay Away From

 Just this week, a lady in Tampa, Florida posted that her cat died by consuming a lily (one of the most deadly flowers), and by sharing her story on the internet, she hoped that she could spare other pet owners the heartache and loss of losing a pet when it could have been avoided.

-HOUSEPLANTS YOU SHOULD AVOID FOR THE SAKE OF YOUR CAT
+HOLIDAY DECORATIVE PLANTS YOU SHOULD AVOID FOR THE SAKE OF YOUR PETS

 Mom says “who wants to go through that pain” when you can control it from happening to begin with, therefore, the following winter and holiday flowers and plants will never dress up our tables and shelves!